95

 Children get sick, get hurt, and need regular checkups.
 Healthcare access is non-negotiable for families, and this is actually one of the strongest arguments for moving abroad.
 In most of the countries listed above, a family of four can get comprehensive coverage — including pediatric care, dental, and emergency services — for less than the monthly premium of a mid-tier US health insurance plan.

-In countries with universal healthcare (Portugal, Spain, Germany, Canada, Costa Rica, Japan), residents typically gain access to the public system.
+In countries with universal healthcare (Portugal, Spain, Germany, Canada, Costa Rica, Japan, Thailand, Mexico), residents typically gain access to the public system.
 Private insurance supplements this for shorter wait times and English-speaking doctors.
 In countries without universal coverage for expats (Singapore, some visa categories in other countries), international health insurance plans designed for families typically run $400–$800 per month for a family of four — still less than many US employer-sponsored plans.

 The Financial Picture